 Finally, if you're thinking about protection, there are cases that surround the whole watch.
 Inevitably, they add bulk - and some models are hideous.
 But if you’re likely to be in an environment where your watch faces various hazards, a case may be a worthwhile investment unless that environment is hot and humid, or wet.

 Most protective cases aren’t waterproof or airtight, so they’ll often get steamy in the gym or will let in water when you swim.
-That doesn’t affect your watch but does make it hard to see.
+That doesn’t affect your watch but does make it hard to see the display.

 These are products that we haven't had in our test labs, but based on our experts' opinion and knowledge of the most reputable brands around, we think these are worth looking at.